wetryingtodorock/getblock-docs/en/rpc-service/bch/json-rpc/bch_getrpcinfo.md

 ---
-title: bch:getrpcinfo \[POST\]
+title: bch:getrpcinfo - Bitcoin Cash
-description: Returns details of the RPC server.
+description: Example code for the bch:getrpcinfo json-rpc method. Сomplete guide on how to use bch:getrpcinfo json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters